Montreal Screwjob: Setup and execution

 Once the match began, Hart and Michaels brought their performance outside the ring and into the crowd, while being followed by McMahon and WWF officials.
-As the climax of the match approached, the two wrestlers returned to the ring while WWF officials continued to order more personnel to ringside.
+As the climax of the match approached, the two wrestlers returned to the ring while WWF officials continued to order more personnel to the ringside.
 Hart's suspicions were first aroused upon noticing that Vince McMahon was not at the announcers' table to perform commentary, and that on-screen commissioner Sgt.
-Slaughter was also standing at ringside with Vince McMahon.
+Slaughter was also standing at the ringside with Vince McMahon.
 Nevertheless, the match continued.
 As planned, Michaels pushed Hebner in front of him as Hart jumped from the top turnbuckle, sending all three men to the canvas.
 Michaels and Hart both got up, but Michaels performed a rake on Hart's eye, sending Hart back to the mat.
 Michaels then proceeded to grab Hart's legs to execute the Sharpshooter maneuver.

 At this point, the match director was heard shouting instructions into his headset for Hebner to get up, but Hart did not notice anything amiss.
 Mike Chioda, the referee who was supposed to run in after Hebner went down, began yelling back that Hebner was not supposed to be up yet.
-Pat Patterson reacted in a similar way, and Owen Hart and Davey Boy Smith, who were waiting for their cues to run in, remained backstage in a state of confusion.
+Pat Patterson reacted similarly, and Owen Hart and Davey Boy Smith, who were waiting for their cues to run in, remained backstage in a state of confusion.
 Michaels was then seen by many viewers as having glanced at Hebner as he put Hart in the sharpshooter, which some saw as proof that he was in on the scheme.
-Contrary to their agreed plan, Michaels tightened the hold and refused to offer his own leg to Hart for the latter to break out of the hold.
+Contrary to their agreed plan, Michaels tightened the hold and refused to offer his leg to Hart for the latter to break out of the hold.
 At that moment, Hebner got to his feet, looked toward timekeeper Mark Yeaton, and shouted, "Ring the bell!"
 McMahon then elbowed Yeaton hard and yelled, "Ring the fucking bell!"
 Yeaton rang the bell just as Hart reached forward and grabbed Michaels's leg, which broke the hold and caused Michaels to fall.
-According to Bret Hart while he was trying to trip Shawn Michaels's knee he heard Vince McMahon say, "Ring the bell!" and he described he knew he was screwed right after the referee rang the bell.
+According to Hart, while he was trying to trip Michaels's knee, he heard McMahon say, "Ring the bell!" and he described he knew he was screwed right after the referee rang the bell.